Want to start your own business, build your brand and create a passive income? Print on demand makes your first steps in eCommerce a lot simpler.

 Redbubble is a popular print on demand site for up-and-coming artists and designers.
 It offers its own marketplace and doesn’t integrate with other online stores or marketplaces.
 This may make Redbubble less appealing to those who already operate a store online or aspire to sell on multiple sales channels.

 However, if you’re an artist looking to sell custom merchandise, this platform may be perfectly suited for you.
 Redbubble provides you with your own storefront on the site, which you can customize to fit your brand.
-The product catalog is as impressive as any other, covering clothing, accessories, homeware and gifts.
+The product catalog is as impressive as any other, covering clothing, accessories, homeware, and gifts.

 As a marketplace, Redbubble may help you get found by your first customers.
 You can upload your artwork and choose any number of products, which shoppers can browse either in the general marketplace or on your store.
 Once someone buys a product with your design, you get paid.
 You also maintain 100% ownership of your design.
 Note that Redbubble does not offer some of the useful extras provided by other print on demand websites, such as graphic design services or a mockup generator.

-Redbubble is free to join and lets you determine your own profit margins on top of a base price which is set for each product.
+Redbubble is free to join and lets you determine your own profit margins on top of a base price that is set for each product.
 They ship worldwide and offer a free return policy, ensuring your customer’s satisfaction.
 You get paid once a month, as long as you’ve earned the minimum of $20.
 If you haven’t, your payment carries over to the next month.
-Payouts can be made to your bank account if you reside in the U.S., UK or Australia, or via PayPal if your business is located elsewhere.
+Payouts can be made to your bank account if you reside in the U.S., UK, or Australia, or via PayPal if your business is located elsewhere.

 Society6 differentiates itself from other print on demand sites by being all about the art and the artist.
 In addition to offering classic products that can be found on other POD services, they offer a wider range of printed art options, including frames and stretched canvases.